Share on your favorite

 Moisten - To make something wet or damp.

-River Flowing Into The Sea - A river that flows into the ocean.
+River Flowing Into the Sea - A river that flows into the ocean.

-策 means "plan, policy, scheme."
+策 means "plan, policy, staff."

 Tag - A piece of paper or bamboo used to record characters in an era without paper.